apache/ignite/modules/platforms/python/docs/readme.rst

 What it is
 ----------

-This is an Apache Ignite lightweight (binary protocol) client library, written in Python, abbreviated as *pyignite*.
+This is an Apache Ignite thin (binary protocol) client library, written in Python 3, abbreviated as *pyignite*.

 `Apache Ignite`_ is a memory-centric distributed database, caching, and processing platform for transactional, analytical, and streaming